Generated Media Quality Scorecard

 2. A reviewer rubric for image/video/audio quality depending on asset type.

-3. A defect taxonomy (critical, major, minor) with examples.
+3. A defect taxonomy (critical, major, minor) with examples, including continuity, prompt-adherence, text-rendering, sync, and rights-sensitive failures where relevant.

 4. A decision policy: approve, revise, or reject.